emmaglorypraise/Blog-posts/cl7mq5uf704wer8nv76xx5tst.md

 ## Solidity smart contract project ideas for beginners

 Learning a programming language by building projects is one of the best ways to learn it.
 Solidity is not exempt.

+### Getting started
 One of the most frequently requested questions after learning the fundamentals is where to find projects to develop for practice, because Web3 is still in its infancy and there isn't a lot of tutorial content and resources to help newcomers.

 If you are learning Solidity or smart contract programming, I'll be sharing some of the projects I've done so far in this article and how you can build them too.
 These projects teach you the fundamentals of writing smart contracts as well as typical patterns, vulnerabilities, and difficulties.
 You are welcome to tweak them however you want.